 The school building is open to students at 7:40 a.m.
+Between 7:30 and 7:40, students dropped off will be required to go to the cafeteria.
 During passing periods, Junior High students are to move briskly to their destination without running or horseplay and to obey any instructions of teachers.
 Do not block hall traffic by standing in groups; walk on the right side of the corridors.
 Please be considerate of the building appearance and place trash in the waste containers provided.
 Students are not permitted in the building after 4:00 p.m. unless they are meeting with a teacher or attending a school activity.